dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 As a builder or admin:

 1. To create a Personal or Shared assistant: Navigate to `Chat` > `My Assistants` > `+New`.
-2. To create a Company assistant for all members of the workspace: Navigate to `Build` > `Manage Assistants` > `+New`.
+2. To create a Company assistant for all workspace members: Navigate to `Build` > `Manage Assistants` > `+New`.
 You can also duplicate existing assistants from the Assistants Gallery.

 Setup involves: